Logo for the Global Diversity Export Initiative with US Commercial Service Logo

 Global Diversity Export Initiative

-The U.S. Commercial Service features export solutions for minority-owned businesses and underserved communities leveraging our global network and the export assistance value chain of the International Trade Administration.
+The U.S. Commercial Service provides export solutions for minority-owned businesses and underserved communities through our global network and export assistance value chain.

 Blue globe with bridge overlaid